OISF/suricata/doc/userguide/devguide/codebase/installation-from-git.rst

 Pre-installation requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before you can build Suricata for your system, run the following command
+Before you can build Suricata on your system, run the following command
 to ensure that you have everything you need for the installation.

 .. code-block:: bash